Stockfeed Insurance Australia: Cover for Feed Mills & Grain Storage

 Farm Livestock Insurance

-The risk exposure for many of these intensive and free range farming operations is not only the financial loss of livestock, but also the interruption to the farm business and supply chain, should a government quarantine restriction be placed on a farm.
-This was seen recently in Victoria where a number of farms were quarantined due to an outbreak of highly pathogenic H7N7 avian influenza.
+For many intensive and free-range farming operations, the risks extend beyond the financial loss of livestock.
+There is also the potential disruption to farm operations and supply chains if government-imposed quarantine measures are enacted.
+A recent example occurred in Victoria, where several farms were quarantined due to an outbreak of highly pathogenic H7N7 avian influenza.

-At Agripro Insurance Brokers, we can tailor dedicated livestock insurance programs for poultry farm operations, poultry processors, piggeries, and beef feedlots to include farm business interruption insurance in the event of government quarantine and or slaughter.
+At Agripro Insurance Brokers, we offer customised livestock insurance solutions for poultry farms, poultry processors, piggeries, and beef feedlots, which can include coverage for business interruption in the event of government quarantine or livestock slaughter.

 Farm Management Liability Insurance